Office: Embury Hall 200

 He has published on Italo Svevo and Igino Ugo Tarchetti, and contributed to the encyclopedia Feminist Writings with Greenwood Press.
 He is the author of Travelling In and Out of Italy: 19th and 20th-Century Notebooks, Letters and Essays and the editor of New Approaches to Teaching Italian Language and Culture: Case Studies from an International Perspective.

-He serves as Associate Editor (Profession and Pedagogy) for NeMLA Italian Studies, is a contributing editor to the bibliographical journal The Year’s Work in Modern Language Studies (“Novecento and the Contemporary Period: Narrative and Theatre”), and he is an ACTFL OPI Tester of Italian.
+He serves as Associate Editor (Profession and Pedagogy) for NeMLA Italian Studies, is a contributing editor to the bibliographical journal The Year’s Work in Modern Language Studies (“Novecento and the Contemporary Period: Narrative and Theatre”), and he is an ACTFL OPI and OPIC Tester of Italian.

 His area of specialization covers eighteenth century to contemporary Italian Literature, with a focus on travel literature, the Italian American experience, psychoanalysis, film, cultural and comparative studies, and language pedagogy.
 He is also the director of the Summer Program in Orvieto and in Cilento.

 Tim Curcio is a fourth year PhD student in the Italian Department at Rutgers University.
 He holds a BA in Italian from Rutgers University and an MA in Italian Literature from Middlebury College, completing coursework both at Middlebury and the University of Florence.

 He has taught Italian for several years at Rutgers University, the County College of Morris and the high school level in New Jersey.